taichi-dev/taichi/docs/hello.rst

 ------------------------

 Everything outside Taichi-scopes (``ti.func`` and ``ti.kernel``) is simply Python code.
-In Python-scopes, you can access Taichi tensor elements using plain indexing syntax.
+In Python-scopes, you can access Taichi array elements using plain indexing syntax.
 For example, to access a single pixel of the rendered image in Python, simply use

 .. code-block:: python